-F. PROGRAMME 3: PUBLIC ENGAGEMENT Subprogramme (D): Public Relations
+E. PROGRAMME 3: PUBLIC ENGAGEMENT

+Subprogramme (D): Public Relations

-Annua l Targets Outcome Outputs Output Indicators Audited/Actual Perfo ormance Estimated Performance - 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 Increased awareness about the Luthuli Museum Published Quarterly Newsletter Number of Bi- Annual Museum newsletter produced and distributed to the public.
-4 x quarterly newsletter printed and distributed.
+Annual Targets Outcome Outputs Output Indicators Aud dited/Actual Perfo ormance Estimated Performance MTEF Period 2020/21 2021/22 2022 / 23 2023/24 2024/25 2025/26 2026/27 Increased awareness about the Luthuli Museum Published Quarterly Newsletter Number of Bi- Annual Museum newsletter produced and distributed to the public.
 No quarterly Museum newsletter produced and distributed to the public by the Museum.
 The Luthuli Museum newsletter could not be finalized due to lack of content development for the newsletter.
 The format and content of the newsletter is being reconceptualized for the new financial year.
 1 x Quarterly Museum newsletter produced and distributed to the public.
-Distribution area were as follows: - Luthuli Museum staff members. - Groutville Community - Ballito Library - KDM Civic Building - KDM Library - Enterprise iLembe - Tongaat Library 2 x Museum newsletters produced and distributed to the public.
+1 x Bi-Annual Museum newsletter produced and distributed to the public.
+2 x Museum newsletters produced and distributed to the public.
 2x Museum newsletters produced and distributed to the public.
 2x Museum newsletters produced and distributed to the public.
 2x Museum newsletters produced and distributed to the public.
+Museum Promotional Activations implemented.
+Number of promotional activations conducted TARGET REMOVED This target was removed as activations formed part of public gatherings.
+5x Museum promotional activations conducted.
+5x Museum promotional activations conducted.
+5x Museum promotional activations conducted.
+5x Museum promotional activations conducted.
+5x Museum promotional activations conducted.
+5x Museum promotional activations conducted.